-Deferred Effectivity
+Deferred effectivity

-Amendments to PFRS 10, Consolidated Financial Statements, and PAS 28, Sale or Contribution of Assets between an Investor and its Associates or Joint Venture
+• Amendments to PFRS 10, Consolidated Financial Statements, and PAS 28, Sale or Contribution of Assets between an Investor and its Associate or Joint Venture

-The amendments address the conflict between PFRS 10 and PAS 8 in dealing with the loss of control of a subsidiary that is sold or contributed to an associate or joint venture.
-The amendments clarify that the full gain or loss is recognized when transfer to an associate or joint venture involves a business as defined in PFRS 3.
-Any gain or loss resulting from the sale or contribution of assets that does not constitute a business, however, is recognized only to the extent of unrelated investor's interests in the associate or joint ventures.
+The amendments address the conflict between PFRS 10 and PAS 28 in dealing with the loss of control of a subsidiary that is sold or contributed to an associate or joint venture.
+The amendments clarify that a full gain or loss is recognized when a transfer to an associate or joint venture involves a business as defined in PFRS 3.
+Any gain or loss resulting from the sale or contribution of assets that does not constitute a business, however, is recognized only to the extent of unrelated investors' interests in the associate or joint venture.